Area P Muffler Packing

 Area P mufflers utilize high percentage stainless steel perforated core material.
 This high percentage (more holes/less stagger) design allows exhaust pressure waves and heat to be dispersed into the packing material allowing maximum attenuation of sound and heat absorption.
 This design is superior when combined with Area P Muffler Packing Material.

 Other companies use smaller holes and pre-wrap their cores with steel mesh/screen.
 They do this for one reason only; so their muffler packing material will last longer and not burn out.
 The down side to this logic is that sound dampening is compromised and heat is retained within the core/screen area. *We do not recommend mesh or screen be pre-wrapped around the core when looking for maximum attenuation of sound pressure waves.
 We also do not recommend steel wool as a packing material.
 It can actually increase heat within the muffler by “transferring” instead of “absorbing”.

 Muffler packing procedure – Stuff-it or Wrap-it.
 The preferred method is to “Stuff-It”.
 Provided your muffler has a removable end cap (whereby the core stays in the muffler shell), you can use this method for the most complete and effective pack.
 Simply place a cap or tape over the top of the core to ease the stuffing method (so the long strands do not get caught when stuffing).
 Use a stick or long ruler to help pack and compress the material fully and evenly into the muffler shell.
 Always pack more densely at the inlet side.
 This is where the exhaust pulse will be strongest and hottest.
 Your packing technique will vary upon the application.
+Always use eye protection, mask and gloves when disassembling and/or repacking any muffler.
 Please contact us with any questions you may have or guidance that you need.